rileyjmurray/sigpy/README.md

 For Signomials, it implements the SAGE hierarchy as described by Chandrasekaran and Shah: https://arxiv.org/abs/1409.7640.

 For Polynomials, it uses the idea of a "signomial representative" to produce global lower bounds as described in my recent paper: https://arxiv.org/abs/1810.01614.
 The result is a theoretically and practically efficient method for computing lower bounds on polynomials, and is especially well-suited to sparse polynomials or polynomials of high degree.
 The bounds returned are always at least as strong as those computed by "SONC" as in https://arxiv.org/abs/1808.08431, and can be stronger.
-Tests and documentation for this sub-package of sigpy are on the way!
+Additional documentation for this sub-package of sigpy is on the way!

 ## To install